 The above estimate is in American dollars, so please use xe.com to find out the average costs in your home currency.

 Keep in mind this is just an estimate.
-New York City is not known to be a cheap destination, however, savvy travellers can cut costs with some of the tips and suggests I will share throughout the article.
+New York City is not known to be a cheap destination.
+However, savvy travellers can cut costs with some of the tips and suggestions I will share throughout the article.

 Assuming you are flying into New York City from somewhere in North America, you can get some pretty cheap flights if you play your cards right.
 Booking in advance always helps as does making sure you avoid high season (think Christmas and Thanksgiving especially).
 There are also three airports that serve NYC making it easy to compare flights offered by different airlines.

 The average cost of roundtrip flights to NYC is $200.
 If you are flying from a closer destination, you’ll be able to find cheaper.
 Flights from American cities also tend to see better prices than flights from Canadian cities.

 Accommodation is where things tend to get expensive quickly in New York City.
 Most tourists want to stay in Manhattan near a major attraction like Times Square or Central Park.
 While these locations are perfect for exploring, staying in these spots does increase the budget.
 However, if you are only in town for a couple of days it may be worth your while to pay a little more on your hotel then spend a lot of unnecessary time commuting from another part of the city.